decentraland/decentraland-npc-utils/README.md

 Other fields:

 - `buttons`: An array of buttons to use in a question entry, covered in the next section.
-- `typeSpeed`: The text appears one character at a time, simulating as if the NPC is typing it.
-Players can click to speed through this animation.
-This field lets you tune the speed of this typing to go slower or faster.
-The default is 30.
-Set `typeSpeed` to _-1_ to skip the animation.
+- `typeSpeed`: The text appears one character at a time, simulating typing.
+Players can click to skip the animation.
+Tune the speed of this typing (30 by default) to go slower or faster.
+Set to _-1_ to skip the animation.

 <img src="screenshots/NPC4.gif" width="500">